About Bethune Mine

 Economic Growth Impacts

-Some of the many economic benefits and opportunities of the Legacy Project include:
+Some of the many economic benefits and opportunities of Bethune mine include:

 - Increased employment, labour income, tax base and population of surrounding communities

 - New tax revenues from the project at all levels of government (local, provincial and national)

 - Approximately 300 permanent jobs when in production in 2017

 - New business opportunities for Saskatchewan companies supplying goods and services to a major industrial development

 Engaging and involving people who could be or are affected by K+S Potash Canada's operations is an important part of our business.
 Since the initial phases of the Bethune mine (formerly the Legacy Project), building meaningful relationships continues to be a focus.